digitaldisarray/OSINT-Tools/README.md

 If you want me to add something, just make a pull request.

+If you want a list of resources rather than tools, you should check out [this](https://github.com/jivoi/awesome-osint) repository.

 ## Tools
  - [Maltego](https://www.paterva.com/web7/) - Get info from lots of things.
  - [Metagoofil](https://github.com/kurobeats/metagoofil) - Extract metadata from popular file types.